fwolfst/farsharing/README.md

 ### Tests

-Some unit-style tests in `/test` (default task to run `rails t`), rest tbd, as the workflows not yet clear enough.
+Some tests in `/test` (default task to run `rails t`), rest tbd, as the workflows not yet clear enough.

 ### Contributions